 - Smacked in the head with a crowbar and burnt alive.

 - Someone is stabbed in the stomach.

-ClownTown has an interesting concept, some solid cinematography, decent performances from its main cast and a creepy lead villain.
-What the film lacks is solid suspense, scares and offering up something original when it comes to the clown sub-genre of horror.
-The movie is middle of the road, standard slasher fare.
-Those with a fear of clowns may find something terrifying here but all others will probably have seen it all before.
+ClownTown has an interesting concept, some solid cinematography, a couple of decent performances from the principal cast and a creepy lead villain.
+What the movie lacks is some serious suspense, scares, and offering up something original when it comes to the whole clown sub-genre of horror.
+The movie is middle of the road and standard slasher fare.
+Those with a fear of clowns may find something terrifying here, but all others will probably have seen it all before.

 Wednesday, July 20, 2016

 DIRECTOR: Travis Zariwny

 Elizabeth is a talented cellist who is at a crossroads in her life and career.
 She is being trained by a mean-spirited and pervy cellist teacher and also not talking to her on and off again boyfriend.
 She is simply trying to live her dream.
 Little does she realise that this will be the least of her worries.
 As she sleeps, eats, showers, and even leaves her apartment, she is being watched.
 Elizabeth is unaware that someone is watching her every single move and is already inside her apartment.

 In 2016, we've had two films with the title Intruder.
 This movie is not to be confused with the other film Intruders.
 This film is the more minimalist and straightforward of the two movies.
 Intruder may have a pretty colourful, creepy, and somewhat vibrant looking poster but this movie is anything but lively.
 Instead, we have a film that really doesn't offer anything new in the home invasion sub-genre of horror.
 In fact, this may be one of the most lifeless and dull home invasion films.